 The university requires GRE scores but not GPA minimums.
 Application materials include official academic transcripts, a 500–word personal essay, and a current CV or resume.
 Candidates also need to schedule an admissions interview.
 Due to the school’s accreditation framework, Massachusetts residents cannot enroll in this online program.

-Duquesne is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Duquesne University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 30. Concordia University – Irvine